Magdalena Bay: History

+Early exploration and whaling

+In 1539, Hernán Cortés arranged for Spanish explorer Francisco de Ulloa to explore the Pacific Coast of Mexico.
+He possibly was the first to navigate the extensive bay, calling it Santa Catalina.

+In March of 1602, the Spanish viceroy in Mexico City, Gaspar de Zúñiga, 5th Count of Monterrey, appointed Sebastián Vizcaíno in charge of an expedition to locate safe harbors in the Californias for the Manila galleons to use on their return voyages.
+Upon finding the bay, Vizcaíno named it Bahia Santa Maria Magdalena.

 As early as 1837 American whaleships visited the bay to cooper their oil and hunt sperm whales outside the bay.
 Between 1845–46 and 1865–66, American, as well as a few French, Dutch, and Russian, whaleships hunted gray whales in the bay during their winter calving season.
 They primarily caught cows and calves, but began catching bulls as the former became scarce.
 During the peak years from the winters of 1855–56 to 1864–65, an estimated 1,250 gray whales were caught in the bay, with a peak of about 250 whales taken by seventeen vessels in the winter of 1856–57.
 They also visited the bay to obtain wood, catch fish and turtles, and harvest oysters.

-In 1908, an American fleet of sixteen battleships on a cruise around the world, the Great White Fleet, stopped in the Bay and carried out gunnery practice.
+After the conclusion of the Mexican–American War in the 1840s, piracy of resources by American merchant ships was common in the region, stealing giant clams and magnesite.
+Because of the bay's safe and secluded nature, it quickly found use as an anchorage for a number of the world's navies without the consent of the Mexican government, who had trouble policing the desolate and unpopulated region.

+Colonization attempts

+During the later half of the 19th century, the Magdalena Bay was the nucleus for a number of failed colonization attempts by American businessmen.